 Specialist knowledge is needed to work with VAT as there are many rules relating to what is allowable or not.
-Input and Output VAT, zero rated supply, exempt services, disallowable services, EC sales or supply… the list goes on and it all needs accounting for.
+Input and output VAT, zero rated supply, exempt services, disallowable services,… the list goes on and it all needs accounting for.

 We will work closely with you to ensure that your VAT affairs are accurate and complete, giving you piece of mind that there are no nasty surprises to come.

 Our services include:

 - Preparation of the VAT Return ready for HMRC submission

 - Registration for VAT and online filing of VAT return

 - Registering your business for MTD (making tax digital) and filing your VAT return in MTD software

 - General advice on VAT treatment and VAT schemes